MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Reporting and auditing
 * Providing a simple user experience
 * Account STS / Resources STS (STS stand for Security Token Service)
+* Choice of sign-in of WS-Fed, OAuth or SAML, which one to use depends on the application or vendor
+* Use a dedicated server for Azure AD Connect if possible
+* After configuring Azure AD Connect open the Synchronization Service to configure which OU's to sync.
+This can be done by going to the Connectors and select the AD and go to Configure Directory Parititions and then Containers
+* Running a "C:\Program Files\Microsoft Azure AD Sync\Bin\DirectorySyncClientCmd.exe delta [LearnCompany.LTD]".
+This will for a synchronization the easiest way between AD and Azure AD.